 - Medication Management Tip: Mail order prescriptions may be an option, or engage the services of an in-home care professional, such as those at Live Free Home Health Care, to pick up prescriptions for the senior on a routine basis.

 Proper medication management is crucial for older adults to remain healthy and safe.
-For more tips and assistance with ensuring your senior loved ones are taking medications correctly, and to learn more about our expert New Hampshire home care services for seniors, contact Live Free Home Health Care at 603-217-0149.
+For more tips and assistance with ensuring your senior loved ones are taking medications correctly, and to learn more about our expert home care in Gilford and the surrounding areas, contact Live Free Home Health Care at 603-217-0149.